WordPress/gutenberg/docs/getting-started/README.md

 ## Learn WordPress Courses

-For more educational resources, visit [Learn WordPress](https://learn.wordpress.org/).
-Here is a selection of current course offerings.
+At [Learn WordPress](https://learn.wordpress.org/), you can find [tutorials](https://learn.wordpress.org/tutorials/), [courses](https://learn.wordpress.org/courses/), and [online workshops](https://learn.wordpress.org/online-workshops/) to learn more about developing for the Block Editor.
+Here is a selection of current offerings.

 -   [Intro to Block Development: Build Your First Custom Block](https://learn.wordpress.org/course/introduction-to-block-development-build-your-first-custom-block/)
 -   [Converting a Shortcode to a Block](https://learn.wordpress.org/course/converting-a-shortcode-to-a-block/)